HISTORY OF MARTIN LUTHER KING, JR.

-Born on January 15, 1929, we celebrate a holiday in honor of a man who was not a president, nor an explorer, nor a saint, rather he was a Baptist minister and an American leader of the 1960s civil rights movement who was named after the Protestant Reformer Martin Luther.
-Though he was awarded by President Carter the Presidential Medal of Freedom posthumously in 1977, it was not until 1986 that a day was established on his birthday as a federal holiday.
+Born on January 15, 1929, we celebrate a holiday in honor of a man who was not a president, an explorer, or a saint.
+Instead, he was a Baptist minister and an American leader of the 1960s civil rights movement named for the Protestant Reformer Martin Luther after his father was inspired to change their name following a trip to Luther’s Wittenberg.

-Though Martin Luther King, Jr. had an earned doctorate degree, he was also an ordained minister, the son and grandson of ministers.
+Though King had an earned doctorate, he was also an ordained minister, the son, grandson, and great-grandson of Baptist ministers.
 From his biblical roots came many of the metaphors of his talks, the text of his presentations, and the cadence of his speech.
-He served as a minister starting in 1954 in Alabama, where after he led the boycott against segregation on buses that lasted 382 days.
-During this time he was arrested, his house was bombed, and he suffered personal abuse.
+He served as a minister starting in 1954 in Alabama, where afterward, he led the boycott against segregation on buses that lasted 382 days.
+He was arrested, his house was bombed, and he suffered personal abuse during this time.

-The following year, in 1964 he received the Nobel Peace Prize, the youngest recipient.
-Though initially successful in the South, King also brought his movement to the North, specifically Chicago in 1966, out of which grew equal opportunity programs.
+The following year, in 1964, he received the Nobel Peace Prize, the youngest recipient.
+Though initially successful in the South, King also brought his movement to the North, specifically Chicago, in 1966, out of which grew equal opportunity programs.

 This was met with criticism from many activists and newspapers, though he argued that he was not merging the civil rights and peace movements.

 “You, in a real sense, have been the conscience of the academic community and our nation.“

-In 1968, King gave a prescient speech called “I’ve Been to the Mountaintop” in which he said about God that:
+In 1968, King gave a prescient speech called “I’ve Been to the Mountaintop,” in which he said about God that:

 “He’s allowed me to go up to the mountain!
 And I’ve looked over, and I’ve seen the Promised Land.
 I may not get there with you.
 But I want you to know tonight, that we, as a people, will get to the Promised Land.
 And so I’m happy tonight.
 I’m not worried about anything.
 I’m not fearing any man.
 Mine eyes have seen the Glory of the coming of the Lord! “

-Since his death, King has become a symbol of protest in the pursuit of racial justice, and as he said in his seminal speech “I Have A Dream” the majestic spiritual “soul force” rather than physical force.
+Since his death, King has become a symbol of protest in the pursuit of racial justice, as he said in his seminal speech “I Have A Dream” using majestic spiritual “soul force” rather than physical force.

 “…from the snow-capped Rockies of Colorado… let freedom ring.“

 Bill Petro, your friendly neighborhood historian